Skip to content

 Channel Type Description

-# To sepcify an attribute as the size channel data:
+# To specify an attribute as the size channel data:

 ch = hkw.channel.Size(data = hkw.attribute(name = "attr_name"))